-This document wants to shed light on how SCION and Segment Routing (SR) compare.
+This article wants to shed light on how SCION and Segment Routing (SR) compare.

-Although both are source- routing based architectures, they target different audiences and are, as the document is going to show, complementary.
+Although both are source- routing based architectures, they target different audiences and are, as the article is going to show, complementary.

-While SR targets intra-domain environments, SCION aims to provide a global secure routing solution; this, as we will analyze later in the document, means dealing with conflicting entities' interests, which needs a careful design to be addressed.
+While SR targets intra-domain environments, SCION aims to provide a global secure routing solution; this means dealing with conflicting entities' interests, which needs a careful design to be addressed.

 A brief introduction to conventional routing